dqhendricks/simple-fetch-wrapper/README.md

 # simple-fetch-wrapper
 This JS utility module abstracts away some of the common additional fetch-related code.

-* Passes errors back as Promise rejections.
+* Passes unexpected errors back as error Promise rejections.
-* Seamlessly allows both Object or FormData request bodies.
+* Seamlessly allows both object or FormData request bodies.
-* Default headers.
+* Auto sets content-type header when body set to object.
-* Auto-selects GET or POST based on existence of `body`, if not already set in the `config` argument.
+* Auto-selects GET or POST based on existence of body, if not already set in the config argument.
-* Simple login and logout functions.
-* Local storage and automatic use of API authentication tokens.
-* Auto logout on 401 error response.
+* Set and automatically use bearer tokens (uses local storage, so must safeguard against XXS attacks).
+* Register universal status handlers to handle things like 401 (unauthorized request) responses.
+* Register response interceptors to universally handle certain data in responses.
 * Conversion utilities for FormData->Object and Object->FormData.

-**Usage example:**
+**Usage examples:**

 ```
+// basic usage
 import * as client from "./Client.ts";

 client.request('login', {body: {username, password}}).then(